fkyprianou/deved-platform/content/blog/en/introducing-the-new-vonage-client-sdk-for-android-and-ios.md

 The new Vonage Client SDK has made push notifications the default way to receive incoming calls, to ensure that all calls are received by devices whether your application is in the foreground or not.
 For the above behaviour you will need to enable WebSocket invites on your client's configuration:

 ```
+config.enableWebsocketInvites = true
 ```

-For more in-depth information on how to configure push notifications for the Vonage Client SDK, please refer to the new [Handling VoIP Push Notifications with CallKit]() and [Handling VoIP Push Notifications with ConnectionService]() blog posts.
+For more in-depth information on how to configure push notifications for the Vonage Client SDK, please refer to the new Push Notification guides for [Android](https://developer.vonage.com/en/vonage-client-sdk/set-up-push-notifications/android) and [iOS](https://developer.vonage.com/en/vonage-client-sdk/set-up-push-notifications/ios).

-## What Next?
+## What's Next?

-Learn more about the Vonage Client SDK on [developer.vonage.com]https://developer.vonage.com/en/vonage-client-sdk/overview), where you can try out the [step by step tutorial](https://developer.vonage.com/en/tutorials/vg-app-to-phone/introduction/kotlin) on how to make outbound calls.
+Learn more about the Vonage Client SDK on [developer.vonage.com](https://developer.vonage.com/en/vonage-client-sdk/overview), where you can try out the [step-by-step tutorial](https://developer.vonage.com/en/tutorials/vg-app-to-phone/introduction/kotlin) on how to make outbound calls.